lewoudar/ib_client/README.md

 ib shell-completion
 ```

-**Note:** On Powershell, you may encounter an error in administrator mode.
-And if you are in administrator mode,
+**Note:** On Powershell, you may encounter an error in non administrator mode and if you are in administrator mode,
 and you still encounter an error like the following:

 ```bash